 - Skills addressed – EIBI programs are designed to be comprehensive and target skills including language, pre-academic, social, and adaptive.

 The research base supporting its effectiveness extends for more than 30 years and as a treatment strategy for autism is acknowledged to be effective by the US Surgeon General, US Centers for Disease Control (CDC), the American Academy of Pediatrics, National Research Council, Mayo Clinic, National Institute of Mental Health (NIMH), and Autism Speaks, to name a few.

 Is This Program a Good Fit for Your Child?

 Connections 4 Learning will not be right for all children.
-Children who have already mastered the ability to learn in a group setting, for instance, may be better served with a traditional school environment.
+Children who have already mastered the ability to learn in a group setting, for example, may be better served in a traditional school environment.